mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 `--domains` option, and you might want to also look into `--reject-regex`.

 When crawling sites with something like `wget` things can very quickly get out of hand.
-If your site has any external links to other domains and you don't limit the domains you want to download with `--domains` you can very quickly end up downloading the whole internet.
+If your site has external links to other domains and you don't limit the domains you want to download with `--domains` you can very quickly end up downloading the whole internet!

 `--reject-regex` is also a useful tool if you have some subfolders that have dynamically generated content.
-When we first ran this command on the Ember website the blog was available at https://emberjs.com/blog and had 220+ pages that would be downloaded in our crawl 😬 adding the following line to our `wget` command would have excluded that whole directory
+When we first ran this command on the Ember website the blog was available at https://emberjs.com/blog and had 220+ pages that would be downloaded in our crawl. 😬 Adding the following line to our `wget` command would have excluded that whole directory

 ```